sutta » dn » Dīgha Nikāya 9

 arūpo vāssa attapaṭilābho tasmiṁ samaye sacco hotī”ti.

-and only the formless reincarnation real?”
+and only the formless life-form real?”

 “Yasmiṁ, citta, samaye oḷāriko attapaṭilābho hoti, neva tasmiṁ samaye manomayo attapaṭilābhoti saṅkhaṁ gacchati, na arūpo attapaṭilābhoti saṅkhaṁ gacchati;